rust-lang/rust/src/doc/guide-tasks.md

 });
 ```

-Notice that the creation of the task closure transfers `tx` to the child task
+Notice that the creation of the thread closure transfers `tx` to the child thread
 implicitly: the closure captures `tx` in its environment.
 Both `Sender` and
-`Receiver` are sendable types and may be captured into tasks or otherwise
+`Receiver` are sendable types and may be captured into threads or otherwise
 transferred between them.
-In the example, the child task runs an expensive
+In the example, the child thread runs an expensive
 computation, then sends the result over the captured channel.

 Finally, the parent continues with some other expensive computation, then waits